The Best Annual Travel Insurance and Subscriptions for Frequent Travelers

 This helps you avoid being burned by price fluctuations.
 For example, even if the cost of your ticket shot up by a couple hundred dollars from one day to the next, you still pay the same rate based on your subscription.

 Some travel credit cards are subscription services.
-If you pay an annual fee, you’ll usually get bigger rewards than a card without a fee.
+If you pay an annual fee, you’ll usually get bigger rewards than with a card without a fee.
 Depending on the credit card company, these rewards could be airline miles, priority boarding or free checked bags for flights, airport lounge access, free nights at a hotel, or no foreign transaction fees.

 TSA PreCheck is another subscription service for travelers, although you might not initially think of it that way.
 When you pay the fee with your application, you receive special benefits for five years.
 Your membership allows you to skip the long security lines at the airport.
 You also don’t have to remove liquids from your carry-on bags or take off your shoes at security.
 For frequent flyers or those with young children, simplifying this process is often worth the fee.